About

 LEARN MORE

 Ball State University processes background checks through Castle Branch, an accredited background check third party.
 Students must have a valid background check both in the Ball State System and on their person during each and every field experience.
-Background checks are valid for one school year and will expire each July.
+Background checks are valid for one academic year and will expire each July.
 Learn More

-Student teaching supervisors can turn in your travel log to get reimbursed (at $0.625/mile) for travel done to visit student teachers in the classroom.
 In order to get reimbursed for travel, fill out the Supervisor Travel Form (Download).
 After last date of travel, there will be 30 days to turn in any travel done for student teaching observations.
-Anything turned in after 60 days cannot be submitted for travel and cannot be reimbursed.
+Anything turned in after 60 days cannot be submitted to be reimbursed.

 Becoming an effective teacher includes demonstrating professional dispositions, which include attitudes, habits of action, and commitments that foster student learning and assist in elevating the education profession, as well as in interacting with families, community members, and colleagues.